• Skip to primary navigation

 • Into another larger bowl, add butter and both sugars.
 Beat with a hand held electric beater (on high speed) for 1 to 2 minutes, until creamy and fluffy.

 • Beat in mashed banana and vanilla extract until thoroughly mixed in.
-Add flour mixture and beat until just combined (DON'T OVER MIX).
-Beat in oats, chocolate chips and walnuts (if using), until just combined (dough will be extremely soft).
+Add flour mixture and beat until just combined.
+Don't overmix.

 Notes